 Books and DVDs

-Books on learning disabilities that you might find useful are:
+Here are some books on learning disabilities that you might find useful:

 - Raskind, M.H., Golberg, R.J., Higgins, E.L., & Herman, K.L.
 (2003).
 Life success for children with learning disabilities: A parent guide.
 Pasadena: Frostig Centre.